 A SPA is either all branches included in the distributor support contract, or you can limit the SPA to only a subset.
 You can manage these via the Branches tab.
 The selection of branches is similar to directly selecting products on a template; see here.
 This includes:

-If the distributor has new branches added during the course of the DSC, these will be in the DSC if the select all option was used.
+If the distributor has new branches added during the course of the SPA, these will be in the SPA if the select all option was used.
 If you encounter any issues, please reach out to our support team here.

 The rebate interactions functionality allows you to connect program lines, from Trading programs.
 This requires you to track your rebate programs within Enable.
 If you wish to learn more, please reach out to our support team here.